bparanj/crystal/electronics/design/passive-device-5-levels.md

 - Passive intermodulation (PIM) in high-power RF systems
 - Metamaterials and their unique electromagnetic properties
 - Passive component behavior in power electronics and high-voltage systems

-Understanding these concepts is crucial for advanced circuit design, especially in fields like RF engineering, power systems, and analog signal processing.

 5. Colleague: